This is a complete guide covering the reasons to shoot in RAW format.

 The vast amount of data allows you to edit photos easily and achieve results that are difficult to obtain with JPEG.

-The massive amount of data will enable you to reduce and add brightness for an image to your liking.
+The massive amount of data will enable you to reduce and add brightness to an image to your liking.

-If you shot a landscape photo in JPEG, you would likely encounter skies that are too bright.
+If you took a landscape photo in JPEG, you would likely encounter skies that are too bright.

-Suppose you shot landscapes that appear underexposed with little beauty.
+Suppose you photograph landscapes that appear underexposed with little beauty.